 Elana of Elana’s Pantry has some incredible almond flour-based recipes in her Almond Flour Cookbook.
 If you haven’t tried them, make a batch of Elana’s Chocolate Chip Cookies.
 Out of this world and egg-free, too!

-With these flours, I proceeded to make two batches of Elana’s gluten-free Snickerdoodles—from this cookbook—one with the freshly ground almond flour and one with Honeyville’s.
-Once again, no difference—in taste or texture.
+In the picture above I compare Honeyville to almonds I ground in a coffee grinder.
+I proceeded to make two batches of Elana’s gluten-free Snickerdoodles—from this cookbook—one with the freshly ground almond flour and one with Honeyville’s.
+No difference—in taste or texture.

 If you do a lot of baking with almond flour, it’s probably best to keep a bag of Honeyville’s on hand.
 However, if you only use it occasionally and in small measures (1-2 cups at a time), then give making your own a try.